seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Monday! ha, ha!
 Well, Wednesday is too soon,
-O’ Thursday let it be: o’ Thursday, tell her,
+O' Thursday let it be: o' Thursday, tell her,
 She shall be married to this noble earl.
 Will you be ready? do you like this haste?
-We’ll keep no great ado,–a friend or two;
+We'll keep no great ado,--a friend or two;
 For, hark you, Tybalt being slain so late,
 It may be thought we held him carelessly,
 Being our kinsman, if we revel much:
-Therefore we’ll have some half a dozen friends,
+Therefore we'll have some half a dozen friends,
 And there an end.
 But what say you to Thursday?

 **PARIS**
 My lord, I would that Thursday were to-morrow.

 **CAPULET**
-Well get you gone: o’ Thursday be it, then.
+Well get you gone: o' Thursday be it, then.
 Go you to Juliet ere you go to bed,
 Prepare her, wife, against this wedding-day.
 Farewell, my lord.
 Light to my chamber, ho!